From Wastefulness to Usefulness

 Where can I recycle...

-Find more information on residential student move-in and move-out collection of reusable and recyclable materials: the RAD PODS Project, also check Residence and Dining Services' Waste Reduction page.
+Find more information on residential student move-in and move-out collection of reusable and recyclable materials: RAD's "The Gathering" project, also check Residence and Dining Services' Sustainability blog.

 Please refer to Thurston County Solid Waste's excellent Resource List for recycling and other reuse options within our local community.